Robust approximate Bayesian inference: Application to linear mixed models

-ABC-R posterior samples are drawn using Algorithm~\ref{alg:abc-mcmc} and following the implementation details of Section~\ref{ssec:implementation}.
-For comparison purposes, we fit also a classical Bayesian LMM with the aforementioned prior; an adaptive random walk Metropolis-Hastings algorithm is used for sampling from this posterior.
-Figure~\ref{fig:lmmfit} compares the ABC-R and the classical posterior for a subset of the fixed effects of models \eqref{eq:modsim} and \eqref{eq:modinteract} by means of kernel density estimations.
+ABC-R posterior samples are drawn using Algorithm~1.
+For comparison purposes, we fit also a classical Bayesian LMM with the aforementioned prior and an adaptive random walk Metropolis-Hastings algorithm is used for sampling from this posterior.
+Figure~\ref{fig:lmmfit} compares the ABC-R and the classical posterior for a subset of the fixed effects of models (\ref{eq:modsim}) and (\ref{eq:modinteract}) by means of kernel density estimations.
 The parameters shown are those referring to the treatments based on GRP94 at the dose of 10 ng/ml (\texttt{GRP94\_10}), GRP94 at the dose of 100 ng/ml (\texttt{GRP94\_100}) and GRP94 in complex with IgG at the dose of 100 ng/ml (\texttt{GRP94+IgG\_100}), which according to \cite{tramentozzi2016} are the most prominent.
-In Figure~\ref{fig:lmmfit}, panels (a1) to (e1) report the marginal posteriors of the fixed effects of \eqref{eq:modsim} (with \texttt{baseline} being the reference category), fitted to the five response variables, respectively; panels (a2) to (e2) give those of \eqref{eq:modinteract} (with \texttt{baseline} and \texttt{female} being the reference categories).
-Numbers within parenthesis in the plot sub titles give the evidence in favour of the null hypothesis H$_0$ that the parameter is equal to zero, computed under the Full Bayesian Significance Testing (FBST) setting of \cite{pereira2008can}; inside the parenthesis, the first (last) value from left refers to the ABC-R (classical) posterior.
-The FBST in favour of $H_0$ has been proposed by \citep{pereira1999evidence} as an intuitive measure of evidence, defined as the posterior probability related to the less probable points of the parametric space.
-It favours the null hypothesis whenever it is large and it is based on a specific loss function and thus the decision made under this procedure is the action that minimises the corresponding posterior risk \citep[see][and references therein]{pereira2008can}.
-The FBST solves the drawback of the usual Bayesian procedure for testing based on the Bayes factor (BF), that is, when the null hypothesis is precise and improper or vague priors are assumed, the BF can be undetermined and it can lead to the so-called Jeffreys-Lindleys paradox.
+The first row (d1) illustrates the marginal posteriors of the parameters of (\ref{eq:modsim}) (with \texttt{baseline} being the reference category).
+The second row (d2) shows the marginal posteriors of the parameters of (\ref{eq:modinteract}) (with \texttt{baseline} and \texttt{female} being the reference categories).
+Numbers within parenthesis in the plot subtitles give the evidence in favour of the null hypothesis H$_0$ that the parameter is equal to zero, computed under the Full Bayesian Significance Testing (FBST) setting of \cite{pereira2008can}; inside the parenthesis, the first (last) value from left refers to the ABC-R (classical) posterior.

-In panel (a1), the first plot from left reports the marginal distributions of the expected difference in terms of IgG between treatment \texttt{GRP94_10} and baseline.
-It shows that such a treatment is quite different from baseline measurements, because under the classical Bayesian LMM the evidence is zero to three decimal places, wheres under the ABC-R posterior the evidence is as low as 0.002.
-In what follows, evidences greater than 0.15 are treated as not worth mentioning and are therefore omitted.
-From the plots we can conclude the following.